icinganalysis/icinganalysis.github.io/content/cylinder_thread_wrap_up.md

 We will take another look at that data, and analyze it as multicylinder data.

 I wonder why NACA-TN-3338 did not use the "go-to" method of the multicylinder analysis.
-This was perhaps another lost opportunity for a drop size comparison that would not require technology beyond what was available.
+This was perhaps a lost opportunity for a drop size comparison that would not require technology beyond what was available.
 Author von Glahn was familiar with the multicylinder instrument.
 He was an author of NACA-RM-E51B12, which noted the use of multicylinders in the calibration of the icing tunnel: